jakrog01/Wa-Tor/README.md

+> Somewhere, in a direction that can only be called recreational at a distance limited only by one's programming prowess, the planet Wa-Tor swims among the stars.
+It is shaped like a torus, or doughnut, and is entirely covered with water.

 # Wa-Tor simulation model
 Wa-Tor model simulation written in Python.
 Simple graphical interface of this app allows you to define the initial parameters of the simulation and see its evolution in real time.
 You can also use Wa-Tor Analyzer to analyze the impact of one of the parameters on the stability of the ecosystem.
 The project was inspired by this [simulation](http://en.alife.pl/predators-and-prey-the-Lotka-Volterra-model).